IndomieGorengSatu/Mie/README.md

-## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
-I gave him a glass of water.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.